 430 Rue Ste-Catherine Est · interesting places nearby

 Now hidden among the university buildings, this Romanesque gem was built by the Sulpicians in 1876 to cement their influence in Montréal.
-The chapel was designed by Rue St-Denis resident and artist Napoléon Bourassa, whose frescoes dotted about the interior are regarded as his crowning glory.
+The chapel was designed by Rue St-Denis resident and artist Napoléon Bourassa.
+His frescoes, which are dotted about the interior, are regarded as his crowning glory.